 We are pleased to announce the date of this years outdoor theatre performance:

-The professional Miracle Theatre is to visit Wellow once again on: Thursday 13th June 2019, when they will perform ‘A Perfect World’
+The Miracle Theatre is to visit Wellow once again on: Thursday 23rd July 2020.

 As we approached the hot days and balmy evenings of summer, it was time to make plans for our friends and family to enjoy more time together.
 With numbers climbing to 270 in the audience for the outdoor theatre last summer there was no time to lose in getting tickets for this year’s performance.

 The professional Miracle Theatre visited Wellow once again on: Thursday 19th July 2018, when they performed 'The Cherry Orchard' adapted and directed by Bill Scott.